Calling all young creatives that from time to time go: “OK, what’s the next step?” (and would appreciate not to have to deal with that by themselves)!

 How many accountability sessions are there in total?

-The sessions with each group last for 6 full months, so that is 26 sessions of one hour and a half each, plus one hour of deep work every week.
+The sessions with each group last for 4 full months.
+Each session one hour and a half each, plus one hour of deep work every week.

 When does it start?